Why study Journalism?

 What kind of job can I get with a degree in Journalism?

 A degree in journalism prepares you for any job that values critical thinking, clear writing, and media skills.
 It prepares you to work for newspapers, television, and other media, such as magazines, book publishing, digital imaging, web production and design, public relations, public information and advocacy, and freelance writing, to name a few.
 The degree also prepares you for a career in law, teaching, political science, and other fields.

-How do I become a Journalism major or minor?
+How do I become a Journalism major?

-A minimum of 36 credits in A JRL courses including:
+To earn a Bachelor of Arts in Journalism, a student must take a minimum of 36 credits in A JRL courses including:

 - 15 credits from: A JRL 100, 200Z, 201Z, 225, and 490Z

 - 9 credits in Contextual courses from: A JRL 230, 330, 340, 363, 410, 420, 468, 475